 - The Capresso 560 are made with a sturdy ABS housing, whereas the 565′ housing is made of heavy duty zinc, (the 565.04), or stainless steel, (565.05).

 - The Capresso 565 looks better, the modern-looking, fashionable design is imparted by the stainless steel color.
 The 560 come in two colors black and brushed silver;

 - The 565 grinder, due to its heavy-duty metal body is more resistant to shock and vibrates less.

-- The heavy duty body, the commercial grade steel conical burrs, and the low grinding speed make the Infinity 565 the most quiet grinder on the market, whereas the 560 is very close behind.
+- The heavy duty body, the commercial grade steel conical burrs, and the low grinding speed make the Infinity 565 the quietest grinder on the market, whereas the 560 is very close behind.

 - The 560 grinder weighs less;

 - The 565 model is a little more expensive than the 560 one, but both grinders are extremely affordable.

 - The 565.05 is more expensive than the 565.04, because of the stainless steel housing.